majd-karoun/sticky-todo-notes/README.md

 - 🖱️ Double-click to edit note content
 - 🎨 Customizable colors with the circle color picker
 - 🖐️ Hold-to-drag notes around
--    click (B) for bolder text
+- 🖊️   click (B) for bolder text
 - ↘️ Resize Notes from the corner
-- 🗑️ Drag to trash or use checkmark to delete
+- 🗑️ Drag to Bin or use checkmark to delete